jhpyle/docassemble/_docs/installation.md

 ## <a name="azure"></a>Setting up Microsoft Azure logins

+To enable users to log in with their Microsoft accounts, you need to obtain an `id` and `secret` for use with Microsoft's Azure Active Directory service.

 * Log into the [Azure Portal].
 * Go to the Azure Active Directory resource.
 * Go to App Registrations.